animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

   </gfe-data:snapshot-service>
 ```

-Spring Data for GemFire conveniently extracts the provided zip file and treats it as
+Spring Data for VMware GemFire conveniently extracts the provided zip file and treats it as
 a directory import (load).

 ### <a id="snapshot-filters"></a>Snapshot Filters